SAMMISolutions/docs/doc_posts/_components/core.md

 {% include image.html w="50" src="settings.png" alt="Settings" %}

-- **Deck and Bridge settings** - modify connection settings for Bridge
+#### General Settings
-- **Minimize to Tray** - when checked, SAMMI Core will minimize to tray instead of closing when you press X
+- **Minimize to Tray**: When enabled, SAMMI Core will be minimized to the system tray rather than closing when the "X" button is clicked.
-- **Remember window size and position** - when checked, SAMMI will automatically remember its window position and size between restarts (please note SAMMI has no control over your monitors and will always open on your default monitor)
+- **Remember window size and position**: When enabled, SAMMI will remember its window size and position between sessions (note that SAMMI cannot control monitor selection and will always open on the default monitor).
-- **Auto restart SAMMI after crash** - when checked, SAMMI will re-open itself after a crash
+- **Auto restart SAMMI after crash**: When enabled, SAMMI will automatically relaunch itself in the event of a crash.
-- **Automatically check for new updates** - when checked, SAMMI will let you know if there are updates available when you open SAMMI, with the option to not remind you for a few days
+- **Automatically check for new updates**: When enabled, SAMMI will notify you of available updates upon launch, with an option to postpone reminders for a few days.
-- **Automatically send non crash error logs** - when checked, SAMMI will automatically submit any errors that occur while it is running that would normally lead to SAMMI crashing.
-Instead you get a yellow alert and can continue using SAMMI as normal.
-This is an experimental feature being currently used in some of SAMMI scripts.
+- **Automatically send non-crash error logs**: When enabled, SAMMI will automatically report errors that would typically cause a crash.
+Instead, you will receive a yellow alert and can continue using SAMMI normally.
+This experimental feature is currently used in some SAMMI scripts.
-- **Automatically close variable wrapping** - when checked, SAMMI will automatically write the `$/` when you type `/$` with nothing to the right of the cursor
+- **Automatically close variable wrapping**: When enabled, SAMMI will automatically insert `$/` when you type `/$` with no text to the right of the cursor.
-- **Enable enhanced protection mode** - when checked, SAMMI will not be allowed to modify or delete files outside of the main SAMMI directory, nor any critical files inside its own directory.
+- **Enable enhanced protection mode**: When enabled, SAMMI will be restricted from modifying or deleting files outside the main SAMMI directory and critical files within its own directory.

+#### SAMMI Bridge and Deck Settings
+- **Port** (read-only): The current port used by SAMMI to connect to Bridge/SAMMI Deck.
+Modifying port numbers is strongly discouraged, but it can be done by editing the `streamdeck_port` key in the `settings.ini` file.
+- **Password**: The current password for connections from Bridge/SAMMI Deck.
+If you change the password here, update it in Bridge/SAMMI Deck as well.

+#### SAMMI Panel Settings
+- **Port** (read-only): The current port used by SAMMI to connect to SAMMI Panel.
+Modifying port numbers is strongly discouraged, but it can be done by editing the `panel_port` key in the `settings.ini` file.
+- **Password**: The current password for connections from SAMMI Panel.
+If you change the password here, update it in SAMMI Panel as well.

+#### SAMMI Local API Settings
-- **Open Local API Server** - whether you wish to open SAMMI's [Local API server]({{ "api/overview" | relative_url }})
+- **Open Local API Server**: Choose whether to open SAMMI's [Local API server]({{ "api/overview" | relative_url }}).
+- **Port** (read-only): The current port used by SAMMI for Local API, Webhooks, and SAMMI Voice.
+Modifying port numbers is strongly discouraged, but it can be done by editing the `api_server_port` key in the `settings.ini` file.
+- **Password**: The current password for API calls, Webhooks, or SAMMI Voice connections to SAMMI.
+If you change the password here, update it in any custom creations using Local API and SAMMI Voice as well.

+#### Language Settings
+- **Language**: Dropdown menu to select SAMMI's language.
+- **Download Languages**: Download updated language files (automatically done when updating SAMMI).

+#### UI Settings
-- **FPS** - SAMMI Core is technically a game and runs at specific FPS, which, for example, affects Motion Commands for OBS.
-Should be the same as your stream FPS.
+- **FPS**: SAMMI Core functions like a game and runs at a specific FPS, affecting features like OBS Motion Commands.
+Set this to match your stream FPS.
-- **Language** - dropdown to change the language of SAMMI
-- **Interface Size** - change scaling if you're using a non standard resolution
+- **Interface Size**: Adjust the scaling for non-standard resolutions.

+#### Other Settings
-- **Reset SAMMI** - clears all running buttons and variables and reloads all decks
+- **Reset SAMMI**: Clears all active buttons and variables and reloads all decks.
-- **Check for Updates** - checks for new updates, allows you to update SAMMI and view patch notes
+- **Check for Updates**: Checks for updates, allows you to update SAMMI, and view patch notes.

+#### Resetting SAMMI and Developer Mode
+Clicking the "Reset SAMMI" button will reset all active buttons and their variables.
+Clicking it 10 times will enable developer mode in SAMMI.

+#### Updates
+Clicking "Check for Updates" allows you to check for available updates for SAMMI components.
+Clicking "View Patch Notes" allows you to view the patch notes for the latest version.

 ### OBS Connections
 Allows you to set up your OBS connection.
 Multiple connections and multiple OBSWS protocols are supported.\
 Learn more about setting up an OBS connection in our [Integrations-OBS]({{ "integrations/obs" | relative_url }}) section.

 {% include image.html w="50" src="obs_connection.png" alt="OBS Connections" %}

 ### Twitch Connections
 Allows you to connect SAMMI Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages, and use other Twitch commands.\